ibm-cloud-docs/ContinuousDelivery/devsecops-inventory.md

 ### Git and GitHub CLI
 {: #inventory-git-gh-cli}

-1. Create a Promotion PR from master to target branch.
+1. Create a promotion pull request from master to the target branch in staging.

 ```
 promote() {